tus/tus-resumable-upload-protocol/protocol.md

 In order to create a new final upload the Client MUST add the `Upload-Concat` header to the upload creation request.
-The value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
+The value is the string `final` followed by a semicolon and a space-separated list of the partial upload URLs that need to be concatenated.
-The order of this list MUST represent the order by which the partial uploads are concatenated without adding, modifying or removing any bytes.
-This concatenation request SHOULD happen if all of the corresponding partial uploads are finished.
+The partial uploads MUST be concatenated as per the order specified in the list.
+This concatenation request SHOULD happen when all of the corresponding partial uploads are finished.

 When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.
 All metadata SHOULD be included